Vermont Human Rights Commission

 HRC COMMISSIONER BIOGRAPHICAL SKETCHES

-MARY C. MARZEC was appointed to the Human Rights Commission on March 12, 2008, to fill a term that expires on February 28, 2013.
+MARY C. MARZEC was appointed to the Human Rights Commission on March 12, 2008, to fill a term that expired on February 28, 2013.
 Ms. Marzec was appointed by Governor Douglas to serve as Chair of the Human Rights Commission in December 2010.
+She was reappointed by Governor Shumlin to a second term in 2013.
 Ms. Marzec is employed by Green Mountain Power Corporation at the Energy Innovation Center.
 Prior to that, she served as the Assistant Corporate Secretary at Central Vermont Public Service Corporation from 1999 to June 2012.
 Ms. Marzec received her Master of Science in Law at Woodbury College in 2009 and received her B.A. from the College of St. Joseph in 1996.
 She also completed the Four-Year Law Office Study Program in 1997.
 She has also served on the Pittsford and Whiting School Boards.
 She resides in Pittsford with her husband, Larry.

-MARY BRODSKY was appointed on December 2, 2010 to fill Senator Benning’s term which expires on February 28, 2014.
+MARY BRODSKY of Essex was appointed on December 2, 2010 to fill Senator Benning’s term which expired on February 28, 2014.
+She was re-appointed to a second five-year term by Governor Shumlin in March 2014.
 Ms. Brodsky began her career in the Federal government with the U.S. Immigration and Naturalization Service, where she worked in the Office of Congressional and Public Affairs and the Office of Equal Employment Opportunity.
-She currently services as a Senior Labor and Employee Relations Specialist for U.S. Customs and Border Protection.
-A committed community leader who volunteers on several boards, she resides in Essex with her husband, Brendan Kinney, and their three children.
+She is currently a Branch Chief with the Employee Relations Division of U.S. Customs and Border Protection.
+A committed community leader who has served on several boards, she resides in Essex with her husband, Brendan Kinney, and their three children.
 Ms. Brodsky received a B.A. from St. Michael's College.

-MERCEDES MACK is the Equity Education Coordinator for the Burlington School District (BSD).
-She received a B.A. from St. Michael’s College.
+MERCEDES MACK of Burlington received her B.A. from St. Michael’s College.
 After completing her degree, she worked in Washington D.C. as the National Field Organizer for Jubilee USA Network, a non-profit that aims to cancel the debts of Global South countries for poverty reduction programs.
-Mercedes also graduated from Midwest Academy’s “Organizing for Social Change” in 2008 and the Vermont Workers Center Solidarity School in 2010.
-She is active on many panels for economic and racial justice.
+Ms. Mack also graduated from Midwest Academy’s “Organizing for Social Change” in 2008 and the Vermont Workers Center Solidarity School in 2010.
 She is the 2010 winner of the Peace and Justice Center's Young Activist Award.
 She was appointed to the Commission by Governor Shumlin effective February 22, 2011 to a term that expires on February 28, 2015.
-Growing up in Burlington, Vermont as a woman of color has formed Mercedes into an emerging young leader on anti-racism activism, social justice, and community care.
-Mercedes recently received ceritifcation as a Yoga Instructor from the Kripalu Center in western Massachusetts.
+Growing up in Burlington, Vermont as a woman of color has formed Ms. Mack into an emerging young leader on isues of social justice and community care.

-DONALD R. VICKERS of Georgia was appointed to the Commission on February 15, 2008 to a term that expired on February 28, 2011, when he was appointed to a new five year term.
-Mr. Vickers has played a major role in the development of the Vermont Student Assistance Corporation (VSAC) over the past 42 years and he has served as VSAC’s president and CEO since 1988.
+DONALD R. VICKERS of Georgia was appointed to the Commission on February 15, 2008 to a term that expired on February 28, 2011.
+He was re-appointed to a new five-year term that expires in 2016.
+Mr. Vickers recently retired from the Vermont Student Assistance Corporation (VSAC) where he played a major role in the development of the program for the past 42 years and served as VSAC’s president and CEO from 1988 until his retirement.
 Prior to his employment with VSAC, Mr. Vickers served as Director of Financial Aid and Placement at Johnson State College.
-Mr. Vickers is active in a number of regional and national higher education organizations as well as the Lake Champlain Regional Chamber of Commerce.
+Mr. Vickers is active in a number of regional and national higher education organizations.
 He served previously for 12 years as chair and member of the Essex Town School Board and is a presently a Justice of the Peace in the Town of Georgia.

 If you have any questions about the content of our website or believe information is missing or incorrect, please e-mail us at email@example.com.